hmlongco/Resolver/Documentation/Annotation.md

     }
 }
 ```
-If you choose the later route, just make sure you specify the name *before* accessing the injected service for the first time.
+If you go this route just make sure you specify the name *before* accessing the injected service for the first time.

 ### Custom Containers